Ircama/osm-carto-tutorials/pages/41_updating-data.md

 A default *configuration.txt* file and another one named *download.lock* will be created. *download.lock* can be ignored (as used by Osmosis to ensure that only one copy is running at a time).

-A current [issue](https://trac.openstreetmap.org/ticket/5483) with Osmosis is that it creates a default configuration with a *http* url instead of using *https*.
-Fortunately, it can be fixed by manually adjusting the *configuration.txt* file, by substituting *http* with *https*; then all updates will use the new url.
+An [issue](https://trac.openstreetmap.org/ticket/5483) with the past versions of Osmosis is that the created default configuration includes a *http* *baseUrl* instead of using *https*.
+Fortunately, it can be fixed by manually adjusting the *configuration.txt* file, substituting *http* with *https*; then all updates will use the new url.
+A correct baseUrl will be: `baseUrl=https://planet.openstreetmap.org/...`.

-You might also need to edit *configuration.txt* and change the replication period.
+You might also need change the replication period which is specified within the *baseUrl*.
 By default, this points to minutely diffs (`baseUrl=https://planet.openstreetmap.org/replication/minute`).
-If you want hourly or daily you should edit the file so that it references the related replication diffs URLs: `https://planet.openstreetmap.org/replication/hour/`, or `https://planet.openstreetmap.org/replication/day/`.
+If you want hourly or daily, you should edit the file so that it references the related replication diffs URL: `https://planet.openstreetmap.org/replication/hour/`, or `https://planet.openstreetmap.org/replication/day/`.

-Notice that the URL shall use https and not http.

 *configuration.txt* shall at least include *baseUrl* and *maxInterval*.
 A Java exception occurs in case one of these two is missing (e.g., `SEVERE: Thread for task 1-read-replication-interval failed`).

 Keeping the data up-to-date can be resource intensive. *maxInterval* controls how much data Osmosis will download in a single invocation and by default is set to 3600, meaning one hour of changes a time (even if you are using minutely updates).
 After the download, Osm2pgsql applies them to the database.
 Depending on the size of the area, on the number of changes and on how complex they are, one run can be immediate, take many seconds, a few minutes, or more than one hour.
-For testing, it is worthwhile to change the maxInterval value to something lower (e.g., 60 seconds to just download one minute at a time which should only take a few seconds to apply).
+For testing, it is worthwhile to change the *maxInterval* value to something lower (e.g., 60 seconds to just download one minute at a time which should only take a few seconds to apply).
 If you have instead lot of changes to catch up, you can tune it to a higher value (e.g., changing it to maxInterval = 21600, meaning six hours, 86400 for one day, 604800 for one week).
 Setting to 0 disables this feature.[^2]

-The *state.txt* file contains information about the version (*sequenceNumber*) and the timestamp of the osm/pbf file and you need to get the state.txt file that corresponds to the file you downloaded.
+The *state.txt* file contains information about the version (*sequenceNumber*) and the timestamp of the osm/pbf file and you need to get the *state.txt* file that corresponds to the dataset you downloaded.

 Once the process finishes you can check the *state.txt* file.
-The timestamp and sequence number should have changed to reflect the update that was applied.
+The timestamp and sequence number should have changed to reflect the applied update.

 Example of command to get the *state.txt* file: